 Heart Attack Care, Close to Home

 During a heart attack, a cardiac catheterization becomes a lifesaving procedure, as the interventional cardiologist races to open the blood vessel before permanent damage to the heart occurs.
 As a designated PCI-receiving hospital, all patients experiencing a heart attack in Henderson County will be transported by EMS to Pardee for treatment.
 Offering 24/7 STEMI care and having Chest Pain Center accreditation by the American College of Cardiology, we must maintain extensive treatment protocols in our Emergency Center to quickly treat patients with heart attack symptoms.
-With our interventional cardiologist, Dr. Eduardo Balcells, and Emergency Center staff, we’re ready to activate our Catheterization Lab team to treat you and it all starts when EMS is activated by calling 9-1-1.
+With our interventional cardiologists and Emergency Center staff, we’re ready to activate our Catheterization Lab team to treat you and it all starts when EMS is activated by calling 9-1-1.
 Driving to the hospital delays treatment.
 Always call 9-1-1 so that EMS can assess and begin initial care during transport to the hospital and notify our team of all updates as our cardiologist awaits the patient’s arrival.
 Read more about our partnership with EMS and what our designations mean for your care, www.quickerforyourticker.com.